SergiuToporjinschi/node-red-contrib-heater-controller/README.md

         "day": "Saturday",
         "temp": 22
       },
-      "currentHeaterStatus": "on", //heater status when the action was triggered (ref no.3) "time":"9/4/2021, 1:47:27 PM" //execution time
+      "currentHeaterStatus": "on", --heater status when the action was triggered (ref no.3) "time":"9/4/2021, 1:47:27 PM" --execution time
     }
   ]
 }